 Finally, I want to talk about the visuals.
 In fantasy worlds, visuals are very important because these worlds often deviate from what we expect to see in reality.
 Thus, for yourself and the reader it is important that you know exactly what your creature looks like.
 If you are taking a creature straight from mythology, you might find multiple pictures online to use as inspiration.

-However, if you are creating an entirely new, strange world (such as Alice in Wonderland), you might consider taking the time to sketch a drawing for your creatures.
+However, if you are creating an entirely new, strange world (such as Alice in Wonderland), you might consider taking the time to sketch your creatures.
 I know, we all aren’t great drawers (trust me, I am horrible).
 However, the drawing does not have to be sophisticated.
 Instead, it merely is a rough idea from your head, put to a page.

-When writing Fantasy Creatures, the most fun part is merely experimenting.
+When writing fantasy creatures, the most fun part is merely experimenting.
 You might try balancing sci-fi with fantasy, or make the creatures horrific or humorous.
 It’s all up to you.
 It’s all about figuring out where you want your book to go and how these unique and interesting creatures fit into it.

 Best wishes in your life full of adventure,